bobmonsour/faustotasca/src/pages/plein-air.md

 {{ imagePair(
 'CityHall.jpg',
-'City Hall, 1925 to 1930, -Oil on canvas, -Collection of the Tasca Estate', 'LosAngelesSunset.jpg',
+'Los Angeles City Hall, after 1928, -Oil on canvas, -Collection of the Tasca Estate', 'LosAngelesSunset.jpg',
 'Los Angeles Sunset, 1925 to 1930, -Oil on canvas, -Collection of the Tasca Estate') }}